Czechs roll out red carpet for first visit by Chinese president

 "The Chinese and Czech sides should without delay raise the position of mutual relations, see them from a strategic viewpoint and long-term perspective," Xi said in an article published in the Czech daily Pravo on Saturday.

-China was deeply appreciative that Zeman attended a massive military parade in Beijing last September marking the end of World War Two, the only Western leader to do so.
+China was deeply appreciative that Zeman was the only Western leader to attend a massive military parade in Beijing last September marking the end of World War Two.

 On a previous 2014 trip, Zeman said he had come to China to "learn how to increase economic growth and how to stabilise society" rather than "teach market economy or human rights".